 Axia Marinescu had the privilege to receive the guidance of internationally acclaimed pianists, who forged her refined and temperamental musical personality: Jean-Claude Vanden Eynden, Dominique Cornil, Rena Shereshevskaya, Théodore Paraschivesco and Gabriel Teclu.

 Born in Romania and attracted to music very early, Axia Marinescu started studying piano at the age of 5 at the George Enescu Music School in Bucharest.
 She also studied music theory, harmony, counterpoint and composition.
 At the age of 17, Axia continued her studies at the Conservatory of Lausanne, being admitted directly in the Master Course and later at the École Normale de Musique de Paris and the Royal Conservatory of Bruxelles, where she received her degree with great honors.
-She was awarded the Scheuring musical Grant in 2010.
+Axia Marinescu was a winner of the Scheuring Grant in France.

 Her steady curiosity and search of beauty led Axia Marinescu to study Philosophy, being a graduate of the Paris University.
 She is a TED speaker and her articles were published in Germany and her native Romania.
 Axia Marinescu speaks fluently five languages and is currently based in Paris.